danae/faylin/docs/README.md

 - `404 Not Found` if no user with the given id exists.

-### Get the authenticated user
+### Get the authorized user

 `GET /api/v1/users/me`

-Fetches the user that is currently authenticated.
+Fetches the user that is currently authorized.
 Returns:
 - `200 OK` with the fetched user object as body on success;
 - `401 Unauthorized` if the request doesn't contain authorization;
 - `403 Forbidden` if the authorized user is not allowed to fetch the user.